ambonvik/cimba/README.md

     done.
 The latest reviews can be found here: https://github.com/ambonvik/cimba/tree/main/code_reviews

 * *Free*: Cimba should fit well into the budget of most research groups.

-As far as we know, there is no other open source simulation library that can provide this combination of features.

 ### What can I use Cimba for?
 It is a general-purpose discrete event simulation library, in the spirit of a